 The R^2 value for the linear fit (a cox proportional hazards regression using LDL as a continuous predictor variable) is 0.011, and the R^2 for the fit using dummy variables is 0.011.
 The two fits appear to have equivalent coefficients of variation.

+Did not mention about the test that regression coefficients for the dummy variables were 0 (-1) Wrong p-value (-1) Wrong conclusion (-1)

+Total: 2

 For each population defined by serum LDL value, compute the hazard ratio relative to a group having serum LDL of 160 mg/dL.
 (This will be used in problem 4).
 This can be effected by generating fitted hazard ratio estimates for each individual in the sample, and then dividing that fitted value by the fitted value for a subject having a LDL of 160 mg/dL.